-Harry steeled himself, then unleashed a rippling wave of fiendfyre.
-The hedges in front him for a hundred metres turned to ash.
+Harry steeled himself and unleashed a rippling wave of fiendfyre.
+The hedges in front turned to ash.
 Harry squashed the flames and fell to one knee as the strain caught up to him.

 It will end soon.
 He pushed himself back up and swept Fleur’s hair off her face with his finger.
 Almost done, Fleur.